freezed-or-frozen/yaslob/README.md

   * [X] protect add/edit/delete actions with authentication
   * [X] hide access to some ebooks (Not Safe For Kids)
   * [ ] serve ebooks from a directory outside root web server folder
+  * [ ] check if ebook's name already exists and rename it

 ## Screenshots